thkukuk/atomic-updates_and_etc/README.md

 ## Proposals

-For SUSE/openSUSE the decission was made to use `/usr/etc` as the directory below `/usr` for the distribution provided configuration files.
+For SUSE/openSUSE the decission was made to use `/usr/etc` as the directory below `/usr` for the distribution provided configuration files, if the project itself does not have already another directory for this.
+More and more projects support the separation of distribution provided configuration files and admin made changes or host specific configurations meanwhile, but prefer `/usr/lib/<project>/` as directory.
+This should not be changed.
-In theory, this can be replaced with any other directory.

 ### Application configuration files